Stabbing Westward: Musical style and influences

-Stabbing Westward is considered an industrial rock band.
-The band have also been described as industrial metal, alternative metal, alternative rock, nu metal, hard rock and industrial pop.
-Stabbing Westward has been compared often to Nine Inch Nails, but according to Alan Escher of AllMusic, the band "owe more to the British synth poppers Depeche Mode than anyone."
-Singer Christopher Hall's vocals have been compared to the vocals of Nine Inch Nails singer Trent Reznor.
+Stabbing Westward is most commonly described as industrial rock and alternative rock, but also as industrial metal, alternative metal and nu metal.
+The group has often been compared to Nine Inch Nails; according to Alan Escher of AllMusic, however, the band "owe more to the British synth poppers Depeche Mode than anyone."
+Christopher Hall's vocals have been compared to Nine Inch Nails singer Trent Reznor.
 Stabbing Westward's debut album Ungod has been described by Escher as "lo-fi aggro-synth assault".
 Stabbing Westward moved to a very guitar-driven sound on Wither Blister Burn & Peel.
-The self-titled album in 2001 shows a less heavy, and more melodic sound than previous albums.
+The self-titled album in 2001 shows a less heavy and more melodic sound than previous albums.
 Stabbing Westward's influences include Ministry, Revolting Cocks, Nine Inch Nails, Depeche Mode, Soundgarden, The Cure, Bauhaus, The Sisters of Mercy, Joy Division, and Pearl Jam.